Kalesh-Singh/UDP-Socket-Programming/README.md

 + The server sends a ```Response``` to the client acknowledging that it correctly received the ```options``` contained in the client's ```Request```.
 + Upon receiving the server's response acknowledging that it correctly received the ```options```, the client ```Responds``` by sending the file to the server.
 + Upon receiving the file from the cilent, the server sends a ```Response``` to the client indicating whether the received file was incorrectly formatted or that the requested translation was successful.
++ *_For both server and client, if an acknowledgement with correct sequence number is not received within 100 retransmissions, the application gives up trying to send the packet, and trows the error message ```No Response```_*

 ## Test Cases ##
 The Input files used in the test can be found in the ```test_cases``` folder in the [GitHub Repository](https://github.com/ZonalWings/UDP-Socket-Programming)